A Few Spaces Remaining!

 Supervision, Training & Local Contacts

-VISIONS has a long history delivering consistently safe programs.
-A primary component of safety is our relationships with local people who we have known for years, some of whom we employ and who alert us to unusual safety or health issues.
+A primary component of risk management is our relationships with local people who we have known for years (many for 20-30 years), some of whom we employ and who alert us to risks or health issues.
 Because we know the characteristics and challenges of our locations, fewer risk factors are left to chance.
 In addition:

-- Our average ratio of one leader to four students ensures that participants are well supervised.
-Teens are usually with their work or activity group.
+- Our average ratio of one leader to four participants ensures that kids are well supervised.
+Participants are usually with their work or activity group.

-- There is time for participants to explore our neighborhoods within clearly defined, nearby boundaries and always with at least one buddy.
-Our buddy system ensures that no participant goes beyond homebase boundaries alone and without informing a VISIONS leader.
-Homebase boundaries are clearly defined from day one of the program.
+- There is time for participants to explore our neighborhoods within clearly defined, nearby boundaries and with at least three buddies together.
+Our buddy system means that no participant goes beyond homebase boundaries alone and without informing a VISIONS leader.
+Homebase boundaries are defined from day one of the program.

 - Our friends in the community are an extension of the leader team, widening the scope of trusted adults.